RoamGuru Roam Guru

 But you can't build an itinerary around random rug-shaking.
 So here's what to actually do in Lisbon, with the specifics you need to make it happen.
+I'm Marcus Chen, and I write about the spaces between landmarks—the walks, the waits, the conversations, the moments that turn a trip into something you remember.

-Ride Tram 28 (But Do It Right)
+Ride Tram 28 (But Do It Smart)

 The yellow trams are Lisbon's postcard image for a reason.
 Built in the 1930s in England, these wooden carriages rattle through the city's steepest hills on tracks that predate most of Europe's metro systems.